 When the Senate is in session and the Black Rod is not in use, it stands upright beside the Usher of the Black Rod's chair on the government side of the chamber.

-The role of the Usher of the Black Rod dates back to the fourteenth century in Britain.
+The role of the Usher of the Black Rod dates back to the 14th century in Britain.
 The Usher was appointed to serve the monarch in the British House of Lords and was originally an officer of the Most Noble Order of the Garter, a British order of knighthood.
 The Black Rod was used to discipline anyone who offended the Order.

 From 1901 to 1927, the Senate used the Black Rod from the Victorian Legislative Council.
 In 1927, a new Black Rod was made for the opening of Old Parliament House in Canberra.
 It was made from pine wood and silver and was modelled on the Black Rod used in the New South Wales Legislative Council.
 In 1988, the pine was replaced with ebony for the opening of Parliament House on Capital Hill.